 Before we get started, just a reminder that whatever you want to do with your body is your choice.
 My writing about why diets don’t work and are probably harmful is not an indictment on you.
 Diet culture is a pernicious system of oppression - it is the problem, not you, not your body.
 And I appreciate too that, for some, dieting is a form of survival.

 And at the same time I’ve seen a lot of ‘pro-dieting’ articles come out lately - usually written by extremely privileged thin women who are so, so sad that they can’t openly diet in 2022.
-And without any kind of meaningful analysis of why this specific brand of choice feminism is pretty fucked, or the connections to other systems of opression.
+And without any kind of meaningful analysis of why this specific brand of choice feminism is pretty fucked, or the connections to other systems of oppression.
 You do you, hun.
 But let’s not project your disordered eating on to vulnerable people.

 So I thought it was about time to strip it back to basics.
 What actually happens when you go on a diet?
 What is the likelihood you’ll lose weight?
 And keep it off?
 And what are some of the side-effects that your GP conveniently forgets to mention when casually handing out that prescription for Slimming World?